 I was born in the City of Philadelphia, Pennsylvania.
 Throughout my formative years and into high school I was a good student and competed in both football and track and field and graduated with meritorious honors.
-After graduating from high school, I started college (which I subsequently dropped out of due to my addiction to drugs) and worked at a cleaning service company where I worked my way into management within one year.
-For many years I was able to obtain work as a manager in the services industry, but unable to maintain the job (again due to drug addiction).
+After graduating from high school, I started college (which I subsequently dropped out of due to my substance abuse) and worked at a cleaning service company where I worked my way into management within one year.
+For many years I was able to obtain work as a manager in the services industry, but unable to maintain the job (again due to substance abuse).

-Unfortunately, during my early adult years, I experimented with drugs and alcohol and fell victim to the powerful grip of addiction.
-I tried desperately for over 20 years, to break free from the grip of drug addiction, going in and out of treatment centers and churches, begging “God” for deliverance.
-My addiction to drugs led me to many years of unemployment, loss of finances, homelessness and sleeping in abandoned buildings and “crack’ houses.
+Unfortunately, during my early adult years, I experimented with chemicals and fell victim to the powerful grip of addiction.
+I tried desperately for over 20 years, to break free from the grip of addiction, going in and out of treatment centers and churches, begging “God” for deliverance.
+My addiction to chemicals led me to many years of unemployment, loss of finances, homelessness, and sleeping in abandoned buildings and “crack’ houses.
 I was in and out of jails, shot in the head and stabbed, suffering many other tragic and near-death situations.

-In my efforts to become more effective at helping others I walked through my fears and went back to school in 2006 and earned an Alcohol and Drug Specialist Certificate from Glendale Community College in 2007 and became a Certified Addiction Treatment Counselor by the Addiction Counselor Certification Board of California & the California Alcohol and Drug Educators (C.A.A.D.E).
-In 2007 I attended Pacific Oaks College in Pasadena CA. and earned both my bachelor’s degree with a Specialization in Early Childhood Education (2010) and master’s degree in human development (2012).
+In my efforts to become more effective at helping others, I walked through my fears and went back to school in 2006 and earned a Substance Use Disorder Specialist Certificate from Glendale Community College in 2007 and became a Certified Addiction Treatment Counselor by the Addiction Counselor Certification Board of California (ACCBC).
+In 2007 I attended Pacific Oaks College in Pasadena CA. and earned both my bachelor’s degree with a Specialization in Early Childhood Education (2010) and a master’s degree in human development (2012).

 Earning my Professional Fitness Instructor and Trainer Certifications gives me a unique understanding of how to emphasize and integrate holistic health to patients.
 My areas of specialty are administration, psychoeducation, group and individual psychotherapy, family therapy and education, motivational speaking, life skills education, substance abuse counseling, communications skill training, twelve step education, specialized forensic mental health treatment, and health & fitness and nutrition consultation.